MerlinDMC/archlinux-lx-brand-image-builder/README.md

 In order to use these scripts you'll need:

-- A Arch Linux running in a KVM virtual machine or bare metal (required for the `install` script) with git installed.
+- Arch Linux running in a KVM virtual machine or bare metal (required for the `install` script) with git installed.
 Running `install` in a lx-brand zone is not supported.
 - A SmartOS (or SDC headnode) install (required for the `create-lx-image` script)

 ## Usage